ozeki-ai/demo/readme.md

 # POLISH

-  * last step for lawyer should return to lawyer dashboard
   * last step for sales should return to sales dashboard
   * last step for customer should return to customer dashboard
   * remove need for all the "continue" steps